-Why my strategy calls are NDA-free
+Why my Exploratory calls are NDA-free

 NDA Lessons Learned

-I didn't realize how strongly I felt about the topic of getting asked to sign an NDA before a complimentary call -- until I was giving advice to someone who was asked to sign an NDA before their first interview at a start-up.
+I didn't realize how strongly I felt about the topic of getting asked to sign an NDA before an exploratory, complimentary call -- until I was giving advice to someone who was asked to sign an NDA before their first interview at a start-up.
 Spoiler alert: I don't recommend signing one; here's why.

 None of this is legal advice.
 This post was not sponsored or affiliated with my lawyer (or any lawyer).
 Please consult your own attorney for help with contracts that are specific to your needs.

 These are my lessons learned, which are specific to the nature of my business.
 This advice may not work for you.

 Legal contracts are similar to data sets: each is unique, has gotchas, and you need an expert to help you navigate them. :)

 NDAs should protect both sides signing the contract, without burdening one side over the other.
 I don't recommend signing one to hear what the company does (at an interview, pitch, strategy call, etc.).